2023 Best Value Liberal Arts & Humanities Associate Degree Schools in Alabama

 Top 10 Best Liberal Arts / Sciences & Humanities Associate Degree Schools

 Our analysis found Columbia Southern University to be the best value school for liberal arts / sciences and humanities students who want to pursue a associate degree in Alabama.
-Columbia Southern University is a fairly large private for-profit school located in the fringe town of Orange Beach.
+Columbia Southern University is a large private for-profit school located in the fringe town of Orange Beach.

 Columbia Southern University also took the #1 spot in our Best Liberal Arts & Humanities Associate Degree Schools in Alabama rankings.

-Full Liberal Arts / Sciences & Humanities at Columbia Southern University Report
+Read full report on Liberal Arts / Sciences & Humanities at Columbia Southern University

 You’ll be in good company if you decide to attend Coastal Alabama Community College.
 It ranked #2 on our 2023 Best Value Liberal Arts & Humanities Associate Degree Schools in Alabama list.
-Located in the town of Bay Minette, Coastal Alabama Community College is a public school with a medium-sized student population.
+Located in the distant town of Bay Minette, Coastal Alabama Community College is a public school with a moderately-sized student population.

 Wallace, Dothan undergraduate students pay an average of $4,800 in in-state tuition and fees each year.